Dr Byron Creese

 Why did you choose to work in dementia?

-Like most researchers, I have the ambition that my work will make a difference in the future, but that’s not the whole story if I’m honest as practical reasons had a lot to do with it!
-I worked in the oil industry for 3 years after my degree (2006-2009).
-I quit without having anything lined up because I always wanted to do a PhD, went abroad for a few months, came back, still nothing lined up, worked back in the oil industry for another few months, got offered the PhD with Clive (the only offer after applying for loads!!) and started a few months later.
+Like many researchers, I have the ambition that my work will make a difference in the future, but that’s not the whole story if I’m honest; practical reasons had a lot to do with it!
+I worked in the oil industry for 3 years after my degree.
+I quit without having anything lined up because I always wanted to do a PhD, went abroad for a few months, came back, still nothing had lined up, worked back in the oil industry for another few months, got offered the PhD (after applying to a few) and started a few months later.
 I had a preference for something dementia-related because of a relative with a diagnosis so I lucked out basically.
+I continue to work in dementia because the work is varied, I have a lot of freedom, and it is a complicated condition.
+I also like the wider community of dementia researchers that I’m a part of both in the UK and overseas.